Simple and Inexpensive Thanksgiving Tablescaping Ideas

 - Leave the jellied cranberry log intact to highlight all its wiggly glory.

-- For appetizers, artfully arrange food on platters to create turkeys out of cut-up vegetables or meat and cheese slices.
+- Artfully arrange food on platters to create turkeys out of cut-up vegetables or meat and cheese slices for appetizers,

-- For some dignity at the table and gratitude for Thanksgiving fowl, frame a photo of the latest turkey to be pardoned by the president.
+- Add some dignity to the table and show gratitude for Thanksgiving fowl.
+Frame a photo of the latest turkey to be pardoned by the president.

 4) Go Mad For Plaid